-You may have seen this earlier in the year, but even so it still makes pleasant reading!
+You may have seen this previously, but even so it still makes pleasant reading!
 Country Life magazine mentioned Langton Green as one of the best places to live in Kent.
 Their full article was entitled 'The 50 Best Places to Live Near London' with 6 villages in our county getting a mention.
 Langton Green was first out of those six on the list, just in case that makes a difference ;-)

 You may read their article HERE